 My clients include many authors, such as Salman Rushdie, John Irving, Deborah Harkness, Colum McCann, and Barbara Ehrenreich.
 Working with NPR correspondent and author Michele Norris, I developed the concept and design of the online space for The Race Card Project, which won a Peabody Award in 2014.
 Since its launch, the project has received thousands of six-word essay submissions and forged partnerships with the Brooklyn Museum, ProPublica, and several major universities.

-Elsewhere, my design work has included web and print media for clients including the New York City Elder Abuse Center, Cinema Scope magazine, and Soft Skull/Counterpoint Press.
-As of June 2017, I’m working on a re-branding for the nonprofit Narrative 4.
+Elsewhere, my design work has included web and print media for clients including the New York City Elder Abuse Center, Cinema Scope magazine, and Soft Skull/Counterpoint Press and the nonprofit Narrative 4.

 My photographs have appeared in New York magazine, Bookforum, Slate, DJ, Gramophone, BBC.com, and other publications.
 I've also shot author portraits for Daniel Alarcón, Luanne Rice, Simon Rich, Susan Choi, and many other writers.
 Two of my photographs are in the permanent collection of the Museum of the City of New York.